-The Martin Center began as the Pope Center began in the mid-1990s.
+The Martin Center began as The Pope Center for Higher Education Policy in the mid-1990s.
 At the time, it was a small project of the John Locke Foundation.
 The Pope Center grew and became an independent organization in 2003.
 The Pope Center changed its name to the James G. Martin Center in January 2017.

 Why did the Pope Center change its name?

 Many people—both in North Carolina and around the nation—confused the Pope Center with the Pope Foundation.
 Although both organizations were named after John William Pope, their missions are different.
 By changing our name, we can help ensure that our identity is distinct from that of the Foundation.

 Why is the Center now named for Governor Martin?